 If you’re serious about ways to lower your electricity bill, read our top tips below.

-Cover tiled of wooden floors with rugs
+Cover tiled or wooden floors with rugs

 Those blessed with underfloor heating in their homes are lucky.
 But sadly, it does increase your electricity bill the more you use it.
 So, give the underfloor heating a break and keep your feet warm by covering bare floors with rugs.
 Also, why not invest in a fuzzy pair of slippers to wear in the evenings?
 Be sure to visit Mr Price Home to get a few affordable options, and while you’re at it, check out their selection of slippers in the clothing section.

 Replace heaters with jerseys and blankets